Squarespace vs WordPress – A Head-to-Head Comparison

 As a page builder, this platform works based on the “What You See is What You Get” methodology (abbreviated WYSIWYG).
 It means you can see and control all changes you make in real-time before they are published on the website.

 Although it’s a simplified tool created for everyone, this platform doesn’t allow you to change the design and pre-defined elements available in the customizer.

 WordPress Ease of Use

 WordPress gives a range of options depending on the level of technical expertise the creator of the site has.
-By using its plugins that enable building custom websites with drag and drop (e.g. Elementor, Divi Builder, etc), it becomes accessible to business owners who don’t have any coding knowledge.
-On the other hand, for those who are comfortable with WP and front-end development, it can be easy to use and preferable as it provides a lot more room for customization.
+By using its plugins that enable building custom websites with drag and drop (e.g., Elementor, Divi Builder, etc.), it becomes accessible to business owners who don’t have any coding knowledge.
+On the other hand, for those comfortable with WP and front-end development, it can be easy to use and preferable as it provides a lot more room for customization.

 In comparison with Squarespace, overall, we have to say that WordPress is more demanding in needed skills.